 Even if some well-known constructions of cryptographic Boolean functions have been proved to have a low algebraic immunity, probabilistic arguments tend to show that the proportion of balanced functions with low algebraic immunity is very small.
-It has been proved in [14] that the probability that a balanced function of n variables has algebraic immunity less than 0.22n tends to zero when n tends to infinity.
+It has been proved in [24] that the probability that a balanced function of n variables has algebraic immunity less than 0.22n tends to zero when n tends to infinity.
 An upper bound on the probability that a balanced function has an annihilator of degree less than d is also given.
 This bound involves a part of the weight enumerator of RM(d, n) and any new information on its complete weight distribution can clearly improve the result.
-However, this bound does not say anything on the average value of the algebraic immunity or on the proportion of balanced functions with optimal algebraic immunity.
+However, both following problems are still open.